Deducting Education Expenses for Employees and Owners

 - "Maintains or improves skills required in your present work."

 - It is required by law or regulations for maintaining a license to practice, status, or job.
 For example, professionals can deduct costs for continuing education.

 - This education is needed to meet the minimum educational requirements of your present trade or business.
 For example, you can't deduct the cost of obtaining a license to practice if you don't already hold such a license.

 - The education is part of a program of study that will qualify you for a new trade or business.

 Where to Deduct Education Expenses on Your Business Tax Return

 For more information, see IRS Publication 970: Tax Benefits for Education, Chapter 12, Business Deduction for Work-Related Education.

 This article about which employee benefits are taxable might also be helpful.

-Disclaimer: This article presents general information; I am not a tax attorney or tax preparation specialist.
-Refer to IRS publications and discuss with your tax professional or employee benefits consultant.
+Disclaimer: This article presents general information but tax regulations change and every business situation is unique.
+Discuss your situation with your tax professional or employee benefits consultant.